Function of the Appendix and Facts About Appendicitis

 The Human Digestive System

-The full name of the appendix is the "vermiform appendix".
+The full name of the appendix is "vermiform appendix".
 Vermiform means worm-like, which is a good description for this organ.
 Its length varies considerably, but on average an adult appendix is 11 cm (4.3 inches) long and about 6 to 8 mm (0.24 to 0.32 inches) in diameter.

 The colon is the first and longest part of our large intestine.
-It has three sections - the ascending colon, which is connected to the small intestine, the transverse colon and the descending colon.
+It has three sections—the ascending colon, which is connected to the small intestine, the transverse colon, and the descending colon.
 The cecum and the appendix are located at the start of the ascending colon and are found in the lower right area of the abdomen (from the patient's point of view).

 The cecum serves no special function in humans.
 In herbivorous animals, bacteria in the enlarged cecum break down the cellulose present in the cell walls of plants.

 Not all mammals have an appendix, but some do.
 This adds to the mystery of its evolution and possible function.
-Mammals with an appendix include humans, great apes, wombats, opossums and rabbits.
+Mammals with an appendix include humans, great apes, wombats, opossums, and rabbits.

-Possible Functions of the Appendix in the Endocrine and Immune Systems
+Some Possible Functions of the Appendix

 The human appendix may have one or more functions.
 Some leading theories are listed below.